Leeseo: 2021–present: Debut with Ive and solo activities

 On November 6, 2021, Starship Entertainment revealed Leeseo as one of the six members of their new girl group, Ive.
 Leeseo was the last and final member to be introduced and as one of the group's vocalist.
 On December 1, 2021, Leeseo officially debuted as a member of Ive with the release of their single album, Eleven, led by the single of the same name, which topped all South Korean charts upon debut.
 Later on, they won both the Rookie of the Year award and the Song of the Year Daesang (grand prize) award.

 On June 6, 2022, it was announced that some members of Ive, Oh My Girl, and Cravity would be collaborating on a digital single, to be released as part of the ongoing collaboration project from Starship Entertainment and Pepsi.
 That same day, the members of the groups who would be participating were revealed, including Leeseo and Wonyoung.
 The collaborative single, titled "Blue & Black", was released on June 28.
 On November 8, 2022, Starship Entertainment announced that Leeseo had been accepted at Hanlim Multi Art School, in the Broadcasting and Entertainment department.
 On February 22, 2024, Leeseo released the OST song "May Lily" for the webtoon series I'm the Queen in This Life.
-A few months later, she was announced as the new MC of the program Inkigayo, alongside Zerobaseone's Han Yu-jin and Moon Seong-hyun.
+On April 11, 2024, she was announced as the new MC of the program Inkigayo, alongside Zerobaseone's Han Yu-jin and Moon Seong-hyun.
+She stepped down from the role on December 7, 2025; after 1 year and 7 months.

+In January 2026, Leeseo graduated from Hanlim Multi Art School in Seoul.